miguelsilva5989/fps-lang/README.md

 # FPS Lang

-A "frames per second" meme language 👌
+A `frames per second` meme programming language 🙃

-The concept of this language is to execute statements on a *per frame* level.
+The concept of this language is to execute statements on a `per frame` level.

-This is based on the book [Crafting Interpreters](https://craftinginterpreters.com/)
+This lexing/parsing concept is based on the book [Crafting Interpreters](https://craftinginterpreters.com/).

+The weird `FPS` part was just a silly idea I had when thinking about `frames per second` in video games 🙃

 ## Logic